Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

        price -> Price at which the lot was bought.
 This would be integer.
                 We will use lowest possible currency denomination (Cents, Paisa etc).
-For that we will multiply the value with 100. quantity -> Total quantity of the lot lotValue -> Total cost of the lot purchased.
-This is the actually the product of quantity and price. i.e (quantity * price) type -> Type of security.
+For that we will multiply the value with 100. quantity -> Total quantity of the lot type -> Type of security.
 For our case, it would be 'EQUITY'